victords/super-bombinhas-editor/README.md

     * For Windows: [RubyInstaller](https://rubyinstaller.org/)
     * For Linux: [RVM](https://rvm.io/)
 2. Install Gosu and MiniGL (see "Installing" [here](https://github.com/victords/minigl)).
-3. Clone this repository.
+3. Clone this and [the game's repository](https://github.com/victords/super-bombinhas) in the same directory.
 4. Open a command prompt/terminal in the repository folder and run `ruby main.rb`.

 ## Using the editor

 In order for the editor to work properly, you must have both this and the game's repository cloned in the same directory.
-The editor loads and saves files directly from the levels folder of the game's repository.
+The editor loads and saves files directly from the folders of the game's repository.

 ### Editing stages